Your basket is currently empty!

 Incorporating relaxation techniques into your bedtime routine will also play a vital role in improving the overall quality of your sleep.

-Activities such as deep breathing exercises, progressive muscle relaxation, or practising mindfulness can help calm an overactive mind and prepare you for restful slumber.
+Activities such as deep breathing exercises, progressive muscle relaxation, or practising mindfulness meditation can help calm an overactive mind and prepare you for restful slumber.

 By making these practices part of your nightly ritual, you will likely notice improvements in the duration and the quality of your rest.